andrewhlu/ddr/README.md

 During Wednesday's lab session, we combined parts of Lab 1B and Lab 3A starter code to use one of our mechanical keyboard switches to emulate the keypress of the character "a" on a computer.
 The code can be found [on GitHub](https://github.com/andrewhlu/ddr/tree/d73674e7bb15bfca19e8809a1d047ec9f7723af4).

 We have also started to plan the design and come up with a list of materials that we need.
 [This image](week-8-planning.png) shows the preliminary sketches we made during Wednesday's lab session for the design of the pad.
 We agreed to purchase the springs from McMaster-Carr and purchase the rest of the components from Home Depot.
 The exact list of components will be decided over the weekend, when we can create a more exact design.

+## Week 9 Update (March 6)

+We started the week by creating the above [parts list](#parts-list) with all the parts we already ordered.
+During Wednesday's lab section, we then researched the hardware materials we needed to purchase from Home Depot, and have added those new materials to the parts list as well.
+We seek to purchase those soon.